Understanding how the Inference.net staking protocol works

 If you initiate additional unstaking while tokens are in cooldown, the timer resets for all unstaking tokens.

 Operators may close a pool at their discretion.
 Pool closure is a permanent action and cannot be undone.
-If a pool has been closed, any remaining stake or commission fees can still be withdrawn.
+If a pool has been closed, any remaining stake, commission fees, and accrued USDC can still be withdrawn.

 The staking protocol supports halting and slashing of operator pools for any identified network or protocol violations.
 This establishes economic incentive alignment for operators to ensure network integrity.